 We always remember two ground rules for washing our winter bedsheets, blankets and pillow cases- setting the machine to a gentle cycle and using cold water for washing.
 The reason for this is that we’ve noticed hot water may degenerate the fibres of our winter bedding over a period of time.
 It could also lead to shrunken sheets, something we definitely want to avoid.

-Coming to the delicate cycle, it works because it is similar to giving our winter beddings a gentle massage while still ensuring thorough cleaning.
+Coming to the delicate cycle, it works because it is similar to giving our winter beddings a gentle massage while still ensuring a thorough cleaning.
 We’ve experienced that fast cycles tend to just clean the surface of the blankets and sheets and are not very thorough.

 Would you prefer to use a fabric conditioner as part of your daily laundry routine?